-Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs for 2023
+Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2024

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.